VisualComputing/nub/README.md

   // To attach a leading-node (those whose parent is the world, such as f1)
   // the scene parameter is passed to the Frame constructor: f1 = new Frame(scene);
-  // whereas for the remaining frames we pass any constructor taking a
+  // whereas for the remaining nub we pass any constructor taking a
   // reference node paramater, such as Frame(Frame referenceFrame) f2 = new Frame(f1) {
     // immediate mode rendering procedure